Pau Gasol, half of one of the best brother tandems in NBA history, retires after 19 seasons

 “I want to make a special mention to Kobe Bryant,” Gasol said.
 “I’d very much like him to be here, but life is sometimes very unfair.
 He taught me how to be a better leader, better competitor, what it meant to be a winner.”

 Gasol left the Lakers after the 2013-2014 season and signed with the Bulls, with whom he played for two seasons and made the All-Star Game both years.
 Gasol signed with the Spurs in 2016 but struggled with injuries for the rest of his career.
-He last appeared in the NBA for the Milwaukee Bucks in March of 2019, and he returned to FC Barcelona for his final professional season in 2021.
+He last appeared in the NBA for the Milwaukee Bucks in March 2019, and he returned to FC Barcelona for his final professional season in 2021.

-Gasol said he hopes to stay involved in basketball as an advisor for FC Barcelona and as a member of the Advisory Council of Spanish Sport (CADE) and the International Olympic Committee (IOC).
+Gasol said he hopes to stay involved in basketball as an adviser for FC Barcelona and as a member of the Advisory Council of Spanish Sport and the International Olympic Committee.

 Read more on the NBA: